"Paper Mache Man" by Steve Carr

 © 2017 Steve Carr

-Steve Carr, who lives in Richmond, Va., began his writing career as a military journalist and has had over 160 short stories published internationally in print and online magazines, literary journals and anthologies.
-Sand, a collection of his short stories, was published recently by Clarendon House Books.
-His plays have been produced in several states in the U.S. He was a 2017 Pushcart Prize nominee.
-He is on Facebook https://www.facebook.com/profile.php?id=100012966314127 and Twitter @carrsteven960.
+About the Author: Steve Carr, who lives in Richmond, Va., began his writing career as a military journalist and has had over 240 short stories published internationally in print and online magazines, literary journals and anthologies since June, 2016.
+He has two collections of short stories, Sandand Rain, that have been published by Clarendon House Publications.
+His third collection of short stories, Heat, was published by Czykmate Productions.
+His YA collection of stories, The Tales of Talker Knock was published by Clarendon House Publications.
+His plays have been produced in several states in the U.S. He has been nominated for a Pushcart Prize twice.
+His website is https://www.stevecarr960.com/.
+He is on Twitter @carrsteven960.